eventbrite/pysoa/docs/api.rst

   + ``sentinel_services``: Which Sentinel services to use (only for type "redis.sentinel") (will be auto-discovered from the Sentinel by default)

-- ``message_expiry_in_seconds``: How long a message may remain in the queue before it is considered expired and discarded
+- ``message_expiry_in_seconds``: How long a message may remain in the queue before it is considered expired and discarded (defaults to 60 seconds)

 - ``queue_capacity``: The maximum number of messages a given Redis queue may hold before the transport should stop pushing messages to it (defaults to 10,000)

 - ``queue_full_retries``: The number of times the transport should retry sending to a Redis queue that is at capacity before it raises an error and stops trying (defaults to 10)

-- ``receive_timeout_in_seconds``: How long the transport should block waiting to receive a message before giving up (on the server, this controls how often the server request-process loops; on the client, this controls how long before it raises an error for waiting too long for a response)
+- ``receive_timeout_in_seconds``: How long the transport should block waiting to receive a message before giving up (on the server, this controls how often the server request-process loops; on the client, this controls how long before it raises an error for waiting too long for a response) (defaults to 5 seconds)

 - ``serializer_config``: A standard serializer configuration as described in `Serializer configuration`_ (defaults to Msgpack)